 |*Those with transfer credit for ENG101 and/or math may be exempt from Accuplacer.
 Contact Stacy Green for clarification.|

 For candidates who choose to matriculate in the certificate or degree program, additional enrollment requirements apply.
 This information will be outlined in your acceptance packet.
-Once enrollment requirements are met, an advisor will assist with registration for general education courses.
+Once enrollment requirements are met, an advisor will assist with registration for licensure as well as general education courses.